 History: Old grinding stones and arrowheads have been found, evidence of a Native American settlement.
 Shoes from oxen and other relics tell the story of the Gold Rush.

 What to do there:

 - Busloads of school kids learn where their food comes from when visiting the Food Love Project, a Sierra Harvest education farm.

 - Teachers from Four Elements Earth Education (4EEE) Fox Walkers Program teach young people earth skills such as tracking, nature awareness, survival and caretaking of the land.

 - The Tsi Akim Maidu tribe has an agreement for an active cultural center on a three-acre section of the property called Pata Panaka.
 Tribal members share their cultural perspective and connect students to the land through hands on projects like: native planting and invasive plant removal, habitat restoration work and trail maintenance.

 - A program called Movimiento brings inner city youth from low income families to the site for leadership programming and healing in nature.

 How to get there: 16200 Lake Vera Purdon Road, Nevada City

-Rules, regulations: Burton Homestead is open for events such as youth camps, educational workshops and trekking programs.
+Rules, regulations: Burton Homestead is open for events such as youth camps, educational workshops.
 NO HUNTING.